Fanjie-Li/Curriculum-Vitae/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: The University of Hong Kong
+- name: University of Hong Kong
   url: ""

 # Short bio (displayed in user profile at end of posts)